-This “death” that Paul mentions is a death to my old life, where I choose to stop living according to my sinful human nature and tendencies.
-I can then begin to walk in “newness of life” by obeying God’s commandments.
+This “death” that Paul mentions is a death to your old life, where you choose to stop living according to your sinful human nature and tendencies.
+You can then begin to walk in “newness of life” by obeying God’s commandments.

-Being baptized does not free us from temptations but we can, as the writer of Hebrews states, overcome in temptation as Jesus did: “For we do not have a High Priest who cannot sympathize with our weaknesses, but was in all points tempted as we are, yet without sin.
-Let us therefore come boldly to the Hebrews 4:15-16. , that we may obtain mercy and find grace to help in time of need.”
+Being baptized does not free you from temptations but you can, as the writer of Hebrews states, overcome in temptation as Jesus did: “For we do not have a High Priest who cannot sympathize with our weaknesses, but was in all points tempted as we are, yet without sin.
+Let us therefore come boldly to the, that we may obtain mercy and find grace to help in time of need.”
+Hebrews 4:15-16.

-We can live the rest of our life for the will of God, as Jesus did: “Therefore, when He came into the world, He said: ‘Sacrifice and offering you did not desire, but a body You have prepared for Me … then I said, “Behold, I have come—In the volume of the book it is written of Me—To do Your will, O God.”’”
+You can live the rest of your life for the will of God, as Jesus did: “Therefore, when He came into the world, He said: ‘Sacrifice and offering you did not desire, but a body You have prepared for Me … then I said, “Behold, I have come—In the volume of the book it is written of Me—To do Your will, O God.”’”
 Hebrews 10:5-7.

-With such a purpose of heart, God will open His Word to us so that we can run on the way of His commandments.
-This new life will result in us reaping the blessings of God rather than the consequences of sin.
+With such a purpose of heart, God will open His Word to you so that you can run on the way of His commandments.
+This new life will result in you reaping the blessings of God rather than the consequences of sin.

 You may be interested in reading more in some of our theme pages: